gletort/PhysiBoSS/README.md

 You can also refer to (future) publications with PhysiBoSS for scientific applications of this software and description of the models.

-Step-by-step examples with the necessary files to run them are also proposed in the 'examples' directory.
+Step-by-step examples with the necessary files to run them are also proposed in the 'examples' directory and on the Wiki of this repository.

 ## Usage
 ### Compiling PhysiBoSS